-Kamphaeng Phet town is loosely divided into two sections, both on the eastern side of the Ping river.
-To the south lies the modern "new city", while the sprawling historical park is located to the north, partly within the "old city" walls.
-The two main north-to-south thoroughfares that link the two areas are Tesa and Ratchadamnoen, both home to modest shops and restaurants often set in century-old wooden houses.
-While you can walk all the way across town in half an hour, it's best explored by bicycle.
+Kamphaeng Phet town is loosely divided into two sections, both on the east side of the Ping River.
+To the south stretches the modern part of town, while the historical park is located to the north within the old city walls.
+The two main north-to-south thoroughfares that link the two areas are Tesa and Ratchadamnoen.
+Road signs are clearly posted in English and walking or cycling is a pleasure.

-The bus station is located two kilometres west of the river, not far from Highway 1, a major interprovincial road that links Bangkok to Chiang Mai.
-Head east over the bridge from here and you'll hit a large clocktower and fountain at a roundabout where Kamphaeng Phet Rd meets Tesa Rd.
-This roundabout serves as the central point between the old and new parts of town -- Tesa Rd is referred to as Tesa 2 from here northwards and Tesa 1 from here south.
-The front gates of the historical park's central zone are a short bike ride northeast of the roundabout, but the park's larger northern section begins about a kilometre further north.
+The bus station is located two kilometres west of the river off Highway 101, not far from Highway 1 (or Asia Highway), a major inter-provincial road that links Bangkok to Chiang Mai.
+Head east over the bridge and you'll hit a large clock tower at a roundabout where 101 meets Tesa Road.
+This is the central point between the old and new parts of town: Tesa Road is referred to as Tesa 2 from here northwards and Tesa 1 from here south, and Ratchadamnoen follows suit.
+The front gates of the historical park's central zone are a short bike ride north of the roundabout.

-Flanking the east bank of the river southwards from Kamphaeng Phet Rd, Sirijit Rd has lovely tree-lined steps and benches overlooking the river on one side, and a string of parks on the other.
-The night market is located towards the south of town, just south of Sirichit Utthayan Park, between Sirijit Rd and Tesa 1 and a stone's throw from both the Chakungrao and Navarat hotels.
+Flanking the east bank of the river south from 101, Sirijit Road has scenic tree-lined steps and benches overlooking the river on one side, and a string of parks on the other.
+The night market is located towards the south of town, just south of Sirichit Park, between Sirijit and Tesa 1 and a stone's throw from Chakungrao and Navarat hotels.
 Much of the best food and nightlife can be found in this area.

-The town's two main west-to-east throughfares, Charoensuk and Bumrungrat, shoot straight east from Sirichit Utthayan Park and could be considered Kamphaeng Phet's commercial centre.
-Bumrungrat Rd is home to several Thai-style pubs, a Tesco Lotus shopping centre and a huge day market where throngs of locals and songthaews converge each day.
+The town's two main west-to-east thoroughfares, Charoensuk and Bumrungrat, shoot straight east from Sirichit Park and serve as a commercial centre.
+Bumrungrat is home to a Tesco Lotus shopping centre and a huge day market where throngs of locals and provincial songthaews converge each day.

-Kamphaeng Phet Hospital is located to the south of town along Ratchadamnoen Rd, 1.5 km south of the night market.
-The police station is found a few hundred metres northwest of the roundabout on Tesa 2, across from Tesa 2 Soi 1 and directly south of the historical park's central zone.
-The post office is on Tesa 1, just southeast of the roundabout.
-Several banks and ATMs are scattered along the main roads of the new city.
+Kamphaeng Phet Hospital is to the south of town off Ratchadamnoen, 1.5 kilometres south of the night market.
+The city police station is found a few hundred metres north of the roundabout on Tesa 2, across from Tesa 2 Soi 1 and directly south of the historical park's central zone.
+There’s also a tourist police office at the bus station.